 Course requirements.
-Candidates are required to complete a program totalling 24 credits or equivalent to 12 hours per week for two sessions of full-time study, made up of compulsory subjects (12 credits) and elective subjects (12 credits).
+Candidates are required to complete a program totalling a minimum of 82.5 credits or equivalent to 12 hours per week for two sessions of full-time study, made up of compulsory subjects (60 credits) and elective subjects (a minimum of 22.5 credits).
 Compulsory subjects not offered in a particular year may be substituted by an approved equivalent subject.